-The income limits in South Bend by household size and percent of the area median family income are based on the South Bend-Mishawaka IN HUD Metro Fair Market Rent (FMR) area median family income (AMI).
+The income limits in South Bend by household size and percent of median family income are based on the South Bend-Mishawaka IN HUD Metro Fair Market Rent (FMR) area median family income (AMI).
 The most recent number, as determined by HUD in fiscal year 2020, was \$70,800 for a family of four.
-The income limits summary is shown on the following table.
+The income limits summary is shown on the table following this page: